1. Load method file

 Open Resolutions Pro Imaging Method Editor "Live FPA" window

-- Check that the FPA is at the operating temperature ( <80 K)
+Check that the FPA is at the operating temperature ( <80 K)

-- Select "Show Raw Data"
+• Select "Show Raw Data"

-- Adjust the sub-stage condenser to increase the signal while maintaining uniform illumination
+• Adjust the sub-stage condenser to increase the signal while maintaining uniform illumination

-If you are operating remotely, this step must be done for you by beamline staff - Adjust the vertical slider bar (integration time) so that the displayed signal is not greater than 70% of the full height.
+• Adjust the vertical slider bar (controls the integration time) so that the displayed signal is not greater than 70% of the full height and/or the Average Intensity is ~9500.

-The 70% line is between the "Frame Rate" and "Frame Period" text lines.
+🔑 The 70% line is between the "Frame Rate" and "Frame Period" text lines.

-- Click "Calibrate" to perform the correction.
+• Click "Calibrate" to perform the correction.
 The results of the correction will appear.

-You may wish to make a note of the integration time and resulting LowFlux/HighFlux values. - Using the Stage Control, move the stage 100 μm in X or Y and check the live image for deviations which indicate contamination on your reference position.
-If observed, move to a new spot and repeat the calibration procedure.
-Otherwise, return to the position where the current calibration was measured.
+• Using the Stage Control, move the stage 100 Ξm in X or Y and check the live image for deviations which indicate contamination on your reference position.
+If observed, move to a new spot and repeat from 6.
+Non-Uniformity Correction Calibration.
+Otherwise, return to the position where the current calibration was measured (Move to Reference).

 7. Measure background